Flood awareness information

 Flooding has also been an historic issue in parts of Glenview and other Chicago area communities not immediately adjacent to rivers.
 In these areas, heavy clay soils, flat topography and a lack of well-defined drainage paths can contribute to poor drainage conditions.
 Recent severe storm events, in August 2007 and September 2008, resulted in overbank flooding along both the West and Middle Forks of the North Branch of the Chicago River, greatly impacting homes, businesses and other properties in the community.

-Past projects, such as construction of the Techny Basin Reservoir (pictured to the left), have resulted in additional flood water storage along the river.
+Past projects, such as construction of the Techny Basin Reservoir have resulted in additional flood water storage along the river.
 The Village is continuing to work with other agencies to implement additional regional projects.

 Several areas in the Village have been identified as areas that are susceptible to sanitary sewer backups into basements.
 The Village is continuing to evaluate and consider capital projects to reduce the rate and volume of rainfall-related inflow and infiltration into its public sanitary sewer system.
 Currently, the Village is offering one-time cost-sharing assistance to residents that convert to an overhead sanitary sewer at their home.
 Full details about this program are available here on the Village website.

 Many areas of the Village developed prior to the early 1970s were built without storm water detention and other currently accepted engineering standards.
 Many of these areas are subject to local drainage issues which may result in damage to structures and limit vehicle access.
 Assistance is available to residents for local drainage issues.
-Please contact the Capital Projects/Inspectional Services Department at (847) 904-4340 for more information.
+Please contact the Community Development Department at (847) 904-4340 for more information.

 The Village has several flood-mapping tools available for residents to view.
 These tools include the Federal Emergency Management Agency’s Flood Insurance Rate Maps and other maps created by the Village, showing areas of documented flooding or other drainage issues.
-If you would like to find out if your property is in the mapped floodplain, contact the Capital Projects/Inspectional Services Department at (847) 904-4340.
+If you would like to find out if your property is in the mapped floodplain, contact the Community Development Department at (847) 904-4340.
 Additional mapping information is available on the Village’s Stormwater Task Force page.

 The following common sense guidelines can help you from the dangers of flooding: